 What to include in your listing

 Try to grab visitors’ attention and be clear about what kind of game you’re offering.
-You don’t need to write 12 pages of exposition, but you should at least clearly communicate things that are unique and interesting about your MUD.
+You don’t need to write 12 pages of exposition, but you should at least clearly communicate the basics (like what style of MUD), as well as things that are unique and interesting about your game.

 What sets it apart from similar games?
 Why should new players give it a try?
 Put yourself in their shoes and try to anticipate their questions (and attention spans).